-The pink copy of the waiver form for all ENGG courses and MATH2270 must be submitted to the Engineering Program Counsellor, or else you risk being department dropped from the course and the section that best works in your schedule.
+The pink copy of the waiver form for all ENGG courses and MATH\2270 must be submitted to the Engineering Program Counsellor, or else you risk being department dropped from the course and the section that best works in your schedule.

 The decision to sign a waiver rests with the individual course instructor.
-However, the School of Engineering has recommended to all faculty members teaching ENGG courses that prerequisites be strictly enforced.
+However, the School of Engineering faculty have voted in favour of a department policy to strictly enforce prerequisites for all ENGG courses.
 One exception to this recommendation is for transfer students where extenuating circumstances exist.
 This does not mean that transfer students are guaranteed that waiver forms will be signed.
 The course instructor still makes the decision on an individual basis.